-Socio-economic drought: occurs when human activities are affected by reduced precipitation and related water availability.
+Socioeconomic drought: occurs when human activities are affected by reduced precipitation and related water availability.
 This form of drought associates human activities with elements of meteorological, agricultural, and hydrological drought.

 The following main indicators reflect impacts from the three types of drought.
-Figure 4 shows the relation between various indicators; Table 3 Indicators Relationship
+Figure 4 shows the relation between various indicators and table 3 shows the drought indicators: